joselado/quantum-honeycomp/README.md

 # Examples
-This program allows to study a variety of electronic states by means of tight binding models, in particular
+This program allows to study a variety of electronic states by means of tight binding models as shown below.

 ## Quantum anomalous Hall state
 Honeycomb lattice with Rashba spin-orbit coupling and exchange field, giving rise to a net Chern number and chiral edge states